 -11- If a new bid is received before the 10 minutes expires then the clock is reset for that given specimen to close 10 minutes from the time the bid was entered.
 The specimen will not be declared sold until 10 minutes has passed since the last bid entered after the auction starts to close.
 The auction for a given specimen will close exactly 10 minutes after the last bid or the start of the closing.
 If you wait until the last possible moment it is most probable that your bid will enter the system too late.
 If you want to bid on a specimen don't delay!
 Do it!

--12-If you enter an erroneous bid you have 30 minutes from the time of the entered bid to contact the administrator (John Veevaert) by email to alert him that an erroneous bid was submitted.
+-12-If you enter an erroneous bid you have 30 minutes from the time of the entered bid to contact the administrator (firstname.lastname@example.org) by email to alert us that an erroneous bid was submitted.
 Please indicate what the correct bid should have been and it will be corrected.
 After 30 minutes all bids are final.
 During the auction closing all entered bids are final and will not be corrected.

 -13- After the auction has closed, all bidders will be notified by email.
 You will be contacted by the dealer who placed the mineral specimen up in the auction.
 They will direct you to their payment and shipping information page.
 The transaction for each specimen is with the dealer that placed the item in the auction.
 I will not act as a central shipping location for specimens won from more than one dealer per auction.

--15-If the winner of the specimen cannot fulfill their obligation with good reason they will be barred from all future auctions and the person with the 2nd highest bid will be offered the specimen at their highest bid (assuming that the amount is above the reserve on the specimen) or the specimen will be entered into a subsequent auction.
+-14-You have 7 days from the close of the auction to complete the transaction with the dealer.
+If you can not then contact the dealer within 7 days and make it known to him or her when you will be able to.
+If the winner of the specimen cannot fulfill their obligation with good reason they will be barred from all future auctions and the person with the 2nd highest bid will be offered the specimen at their highest bid or the specimen will be entered into a subsequent auction.

--17- Auction specimens are returnable if they are received damaged or are not as advertised on the site, or if the colors are embellished on the screen or not correct.
+-16- Auction specimen returns are accepted for 10 days from receipt of specimen, for damage or if the specimen is not acceptable.
 Otherwise, your bid is a contract to buy the specimen at the price set by your bid.